Do you want an effective, sustainable method for building a healthy mailing list? Then double opt-in is for you.

 Double opt-in also helps you avoid spam traps.
 There’s the pure spam trap where ISPs deliberately create duplicate email accounts and circulate them across web pages to identify spammers.
 Spammer-programmed web crawlers (spambots) copy these addresses to create bulk email lists (email harvesting or scraping) to spam sign-up forms or sell these lists in the market.

 There’s also the recycled spam trap.
 This comes from inactive email accounts.
 A good email marketer regularly identifies inactive contacts, segments them, and re-engages them.
 If these inactive contacts don’t respond, their records should be deleted from the list.
 If they’re not deleted and you keep sending them emails, the ESPs will convert your emails into the spam trap.
 This also lowers your email conversion rates.

 Using double opt-in to eliminate invalid and spam email addresses ensures that the email addresses you have in your list are from real people who are truly interested in your brand’s content.
-You get a quality list, and your emails have higher deliverability rates.
+You get a quality list of verified email addresses, and your emails have higher deliverability rates.

 2. Shows authentic user interest in your brand and content